-- 7.1.1 The Organisation is governed by a Board comprising at least three Directors.
-The number of Directors is always lower than the number of Voting Members.
+- 7.1.1 The Organisation is governed by a Board (referred to in the CCA as 'management body') comprising at least three Directors.

 - 7.1.2 The Board is composed of the following Directors:

 - 1. Chair

 - 2. Chair-Elect

 - 3. Secretary

 - 4. Treasurer

 - 5. Director Guidelines and ILCOR

 - 6. Director External Affairs

 - 7. Director Training and Education

 - 8. Director Science and Research

 - 9. Director Congresses

 - 10. Representative of the NRCs

 - 11. Editor-in-Chief (under the conditions of 7.1.3.c, 2nd paragraph)

-- 7.1.3 The election of the Directors is organised according to the following steps:

-- a) For Directors sub.
-Article 7.1.2.1. to 7.1.2.9:

-- i The Board invites applications from all Full Members for the Board functions as listed in art.
+- 7.1.3 The election of the Directors is organised according to the following steps: - a) For Directors sub.
+Article 7.1.2.1. to 7.1.2.9: - i The Board invites applications from all Full or Honorary Members for the Board functions as listed in art.
 7.1.2, 1-9.
-Applications can only be accepted if they are from Full Members who are citizens of a European country, and if the application is complete according to the Internal Rules and received three months prior to the election.

-- The Governance Committee rejects applications that do not meet the administrative criteria as listed in paragraph 7.1.3, a.i., and brings this information to the attention of the General Assembly.

-- iii The Governance Committee then screens the eligible applications against the job description and brings this information, including an assessment of any conflicts of interest, to the attention of the General Assembly.
+Applications can only be accepted if they are from Full or Honorary Members who are citizens of a European country, and if the application is complete according to the Internal Rules and received three months prior to the election. - ii The Governance Committee rejects applications that do not meet the administrative criteria as listed in paragraph 7.1.3, a.i., and brings this information to the attention of the General Assembly. - iii The Governance Committee then screens the eligible applications against the job description and brings this information, including an assessment of any conflicts of interest, to the attention of the General Assembly.

-- iv The General Assembly subsequently elects one Director per function by secret ballot.
-An applicant is only elected if he or she gains an absolute majority of the votes cast.
-If an absolute majority is not reached and there remains more than one candidate, a second round is organised between the candidates with the two highest number of votes in the previous round.
-If a second round does not lead to such absolute majority for one candidate, a third round is organised between only the candidate(s) with the highest number of votes.
-If such third round still does not lead to such absolute majority, this voting is deferred to the next General Assembly meeting.
+The General Assembly subsequently elects one Director per function by secret ballot.
+An applicant is only elected if he or she gains a simple majority (more than 50%) of the votes cast.
+If a simple majority is not reached and there remains more than one candidate, a second round is organised between the candidates with the two highest number of votes in the previous round.
+If a second round does not lead to such simple majority for one candidate, a third round is organised between only the candidate(s) with the highest number of votes.
+If such third round still does not lead to such simple majority, this voting is deferred to the next General Assembly meeting.